brimdata/zed/performance/README.md

 # Results

-The results below reflect performance as of `zq` release `v0.23.0`.
+The results below reflect performance as of `zq` commit `e01700de`.

 ### Output all events unmodified